 Start your exciting day in the capital with a rich breakfast.
 There are many hip cafés that offer delicious coffee, croissants, the typical pa amb oli, avocado toast and much more.
 Just to name a few, there are La Molienda, Mama Carmen’s, Mise En Place, Fibonacci and Santina Palma.

 It’s impossible to see all the city’s most iconic attractions in one day.
-If you love architecture and history spend some time at the dreamy Castell de Bellver at the end of the bay or at the magnificent cathedral La Seu with its beautiful Parc de la Mar.
+If you love architecture and history spend some time at the dreamy Castell de Bellver at the end of the bay or at the magnificent Cathedral La Seu with its beautiful Parc de la Mar.
 Or visit the ancient royal palace Palau Almudaina and the characteristic Pueblo Español.
 Walk the narrow streets of Palma’s old town, the lively quarter La Lonja or hip Santa Catalina.
 Boat fans can enjoy the sea breeze in the huge harbour and take a walk along the Paseo Marítimo.

 Get a real taste of Mallorca’s culture visiting some museums such as the Es Baluard Museum with its beautiful terrace, the Fundación Pilar y Joan Miró, Casal Solleric and Palau March Museum.
 One of the most popular activities in Palma Gallery hopping, There are numerous galleries in Palma de Mallorca too, for example Gallery Red or Gerhardt Braun Gallery, where you can admire contemporary art.
 See our favorite places here.

 The choice of the perfect lunch spot really depends on what you feel like having.
 For contemporary asian cuisine lunch at The Kitchen.
 Try yummy fish tacos with frozen margaritas at the taquería Aquanauta.
 Head to La Parada at the Plaza España for an exciting lunch menu.
 Spot and Simply Delicious by Ronen in Santa Catalina serve healthy meals made with fresh local products.
 At Duke Restaurant you will taste euro-asian fusion cuisine surrounded by surf boards and listening to chill-out music.
 Vegans will love the lunch menu at Bon Lloc.
 You still can’t decide?
 At the Mercado Gastronómico San Juan, located in a 1905 building, you will find a heavenly food market.
 Craving some refreshing ice cream after lunch?
-Then Bo Bom Gelato is your place!
+Bo Bom Gelato is your place!

 The bay of Palma is famous for its lively harbour and boardwalk by the sea but is also home to two beautiful city beaches.
 Relax at the small stretches of golden sand near Portixol and Ciutat Jardí.